Preveen369/Gifts-and-More/README.md

 ![Language](https://img.shields.io/badge/Language-JavaScript-yellow.svg)
 ![License](https://img.shields.io/badge/License-MIT-lightgrey.svg)

-**Gifts-and-More** is a static web application that provides an e-commerce-like interface for browsing and exploring gift items.
-Built with HTML, CSS, and JavaScript, it features a clean, user-friendly design with mock gift data, allowing users to view gift items with details like names, prices, and descriptions.
-Firebase may be used for hosting or data management.
+**Gifts-and-More** is a static web application with an e-commerce-like interface built using HTML, CSS, and JavaScript.
+It features product data stored in Firebase Firestore, enabling dynamic retrieval of gift details such as names, prices, and descriptions.
+Hosted on Firebase, the project combines a clean, user-friendly design with scalable backend data management, providing a seamless browsing experience.

 ---